WillyGauvin/WillyGauvin.github.io/_pages/Games/Sokkoban.md

 # Additions to Custom Game Engine:

-I created a Virtual Controller class that allows easy control setup for future projects.
+A virtual controller class to prodivde a quick user friendly alternative to setting up basic controls.

-I brought life to the engine by creating a sprite animator to allow for more interesting graphics.
+A sprite animator that allows for more interesting visuals.